Dealing with Homesickness: You’re Not Alone

 Ideas:

-• Light a diya in the evening or keep a small Ganesh idol by your bed
+• Light a diya in the evening or keep a small Ganesh idol near your bed.

-• Cook a simple Indian meal on weekends
+• Cook Indian meals on weekends — familiar smells soothe the mind.

-• Set up a cozy corner with things that feel like “you”
+• Create a cozy corner that feels like “you.”

-See how I coped in Handling Homesickness After Leaving India.
+See how I handled this in How I Handled Homesickness After Leaving India.

 4. Talk to Someone — You’re Not Meant to Handle Everything Alone